FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Move the outflow node left bank.

    * - 800
-     - The Following Cell Has an Outflow (Fp) on a Channel Left Bank or Right Bank Element:
+     - The Following Cell Has an Outflow (Fp) on a Channel

+       Left Bank or Right Bank Element
      - It's OK for n FP outflow node to be on a left bank but not a right bank.

    * - 800